-Emergency services received from non-network providers are covered benefits.
+Emergency services received from non-network providers are covered at the Tier 1 - Preferred benefit level.
 To be eligible for coverage from non-network providers, services must be due to an emergency, as defined in Definitions.

 Additionally, under certain circumstances Medica will authorize your obtaining services from a non-network provider.
 Such authorizations are generally provided only in situations where the requested services are not available from network providers.